All Books

 by Stephen R. Covey

-A principle-centered approach to achieving goals with purpose and less stress.
+A principle-centered approach to achieve goals with more purpose and less stress.

 Key Takeaways

-• Be proactive and take responsibility for your life.
+• Be proactive and take full responsibility for your life and reactions.

-• Begin with the end in mind to clarify your goals and values.
+• Begin with the end in mind to clarify your personal values and goals.

-• Put first things first by focusing on important, not just urgent, tasks.
+• Put first things first by prioritizing your most important tasks.

 Who Should Read

-Anyone feeling busy but unproductive, seeking to align actions with values.
+Anyone feeling busy but unproductive, seeking a framework for life design.

 #9